OuhscBbmc/REDCapR/inst/test-data/projects/dag/README.md

 Manual Instructions:

-* Assign the API user to "dag-a".
+* Assign the API user (eg, "unttestphifree") to the DAG called "dag-a", in addition to the "api" role.
   This has to manual because DAGs are assigned at the user-level, not the role-level.